Salt polygons and porous media convection: Introduction

-Salt crusts are dynamic over months to years~\cite{LOWENSTEIN1985, LOKIER2012, NIELD2013, NIELD2015}, and couple to other environmental processes.
-Wind over crust creates dust, the emission of which forms a significant proportion of the Earth's global atmospheric dust production \cite{GILL1996,PROSPERO2002} and of mineral transport to the oceans~\cite{FUNG2000}.
-As one example, dust from the surface of the dry Owens Lake has posed a major health problem for people living downwind of the lake \cite{CAHILL1996,GILL2002}, and the site is the centre of a decades-long, intense remediation effort.
-Salt crusts also modify evaporation and heat flux from the playa surface~\cite{BRYANT2002}, and hence the critical water and energy balances of fragile environments.
+The salt crusts of dry lakes are known to be dynamic over months to years~\cite{CHRISTIANSEN1963,LOWENSTEIN1985, LOKIER2012, NIELD2013, NIELD2015,Milewski2020}, and couple to other environmental processes. {They form in areas with a negative water balance (\textit{i.e.} where evaporation significantly exceeds precipitation) and the dominant water balance is between a perennial groundwater flow seeping in from distant sources, and the evaporation of this water from the surface of the dry lake \cite{LOWENSTEIN1985,BREIRE2000,Reynolds2007}.
+The groundwater brings dissolved salts with it, which accumulate at the surface in a crust of evaporites.} Wind blowing over the crust entrains dust, which forms a significant proportion of the global atmospheric dust production \cite{GILL1996,PROSPERO2002,Klose2019} and of mineral transport to the oceans~\cite{FUNG2000}.
+As one example, dust from the dry Owens Lake has posed health problems for people living nearby \cite{CAHILL1996,GILL2002}, and the site is the center of a decades-long, intense remediation effort~\cite{OwensLakeDust}; {a preferred method is the use of shallow flooding to encourage formation of a continuous, active surface crust~\cite{GROENEVELD2010,GROENEVELD2013}.}